 Chris Grant

-Chris is the Creative Director at HMC Architects.
-With more than 20 years of experience in multimedia production, he plays a pivotal role in the firm's longstanding commitment to visualization and design.
+With more than 20 years of experience in multimedia production, Chris plays a pivotal role in the firm's longstanding commitment to visualization and design.
 His expertise in VR, visualization, photography, and film drives creative solutions throughout our studios and beyond to help clients better understand the worlds we create.

 + More posts by Chris Grant | Contact